Is there are surefire baby sleep routine that will get your little one sleeping soundly and easily?

 Your precious angel has passed those newborn months in what seems like a flash.
-Now, as you marvel at his chubby little legs and sweet smile and wonder just where time went, you might also wonder when your baby’s sleep will get better.
+Now, as you marvel at his chubby little legs and sweet smile and wonder just where the time went, you might also wonder when your baby’s sleep will get better.

 Your newborn didn’t understand the difference between day and night and his regular wakings through the night helped keep his little tummy full and gave him a sense of security and love by being close to you.